Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- Brown is responsible for taking 19.0% of his team's field goal attempts this season with 20.6 per game.
+- Brown is responsible for attempting 19.0% of his team's field goal attempts this season with 20.6 per game.

-- He's knocked down 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's tries from beyond the arc.

-- The 76ers give up 24.2 assists per game, sixth-ranked in the league.
+- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per contest.

 Jaylen Brown vs. the 76ers